laurabpaulsen/OPM_lab/README.md

 8. Mark OPMs with felt pen
 9. Measure Z depth of sensors -> may be useful as a sanity check but not needed in the current pipeline
 10. Run experiment
+xx. (mark OPMs again? did the participant move a lot?)
 11. Remove participant from MSR
 12. Digitise (fiducials, OPM-felt pen markers, EEG electrodes, facial features for co-registration with MR)